Energy

 Micro-combined heat and power (micro-CHP) systems

-Micro-combined heat and power (micro-CHP) units are small power generators, similar to a boiler, that generate electricity and produce waste heat that may be used produce hot water for:
+Micro-combined heat and power (micro-CHP) units are small power generators, similar to a boiler, that generate electricity and produce waste heat that may be used to produce hot water.
+They are not common in New Zealand.

 • domestic hot water supply